p32blo/pl-vm/README.md

 Instructions  | Status | Description
 --------------|--------|------------
 JUMP label    | ✅      | Assigns the address in the program corresponding to label to the register `pc` which can be an integer or a symbolic value
-JZ label      | ✅      | Pop a value, if it is `zero` assign the program address corresponding to the label, if not incremente by `pc` by 1
+JZ label      | ✅      | Pop a value, if it is `zero` assign the program address corresponding to the label, if not increment by `pc` by 1
 PUSHA lable   | ✅      | Stack the program address corresponding to the label

 ## Procedure

-When calling a procedure it is necessary to save the instruction register and local variables that will be restored uppon returning.
+When calling a procedure it is necessary to save the instruction register and local variables that will be restored upon returning.

 Instructions  | Status | Description
 --------------|--------|------------